Champlain Rose Bush

 Champlain rose bush.
 One of the most cold hardy shrub roses for Canada and North America's cold climate regions.

-Rose 'Champlain' is a wonderful dark red repeat flowering shrub rose, with a moderately vigorous bushy growth habit
+Rose 'Champlain' is a wonderful dark red repeat flowering shrub rose, with a moderately vigorous bushy growth habit that is very healthy.

 It was bred to exist in the hard climates of North America, so 'Champlain' tolerates extremely cold winters.

 The rose bush carries dark red rose blooms that are double.
-Each holding up to 30 petals, that are large and
+Each holding up to 30 petals, that are large and slightly fragrant.

 The leaves are small and dark golden green.
 Budding or cutting is the best method for propagating 'Champlain' rose.